eleafeit/data_fusion/README.md

 ## Running the code
 To run the examples from the chapter, first install the [R language](https://www.r-project.org/) and [RStan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started), which is the R interface to Stan.
 [RStudio](www.rstudio.com) is also recommended.
-After those are installed, you should be able to open [`Data_Fusion.R'](https://github.com/eleafeit/data_fusion/blob/master/Data_Fusion.R) and run the examples in the chapter.
+After those are installed, you should be able to open [`Data_Fusion.R'](https://github.com/eleafeit/data_fusion/blob/master/Data_Fusion.R) in R or RStudio and run the examples in the chapter.